 (Use organic ingredients when possible)

 - 1 lb.
-Chicken skinless thighs (4 or 5)
+Chicken skinless thighs (4 large)

 - 4 Large oranges, navel